redis-developer/redisbloom-moby-dick/python/README.md

 * A [Hyperloglog](https://redis.io/docs/manual/data-types/data-types-tutorial/#hyperloglogs) whose key is `mobydick:words:hyperloglog`.
 * A [Top-K](https://redis.io/docs/stack/bloom/) whose key is `mobydick:words:topk`.

-The Set and Hyperloglog are built into Redis, the Bloom Filter and Top-K are additional capabilities added by the [RedisBloom module](https://redis.io/docs/stack/bloom/) that is part of [Redis Stack](https://redis.io/docs/stack/).
+The Set and Hyperloglog are built into Redis, the Bloom Filter, Top K and Count-Min Sketch are additional capabilities added by the [RedisBloom module](https://redis.io/docs/stack/bloom/) that is part of [Redis Stack](https://redis.io/docs/stack/).

 Once all the words have been loaded into these data structures, the code then prints out some summary statistics about each.
 Here's some example output: